HatAndBread/the-keyboard-keyboard/README.md

 ## The Keyboard Keyboard 🎹 + ⌨️

 Turns your computer keyboard into a musical instrument.
+Assign audio samples to any key!
+Adjust pitch, envelope, and effects!
+Export recordings as mp3s!
+Save your keyboard settings to your computer!
+Experiment with different tuning systems!

 <a href="https://keyboard-keyboard.netlify.app/">Click here to give it a try!</a>